pujakhalika/pujakhalika/README.md

 </div>

 <div align="center">
 Hi, You can call me Puja.
-I'm a final year student semester 9
+<p align="center"> I'm final year student with Frontend Developement as my main skills (HTML, CSS and Vanilla Javascript) </p>
 </div>

 <div align="center">
 <blockquote> <b> <i> 'life without game and code is boring and life without praying to Allah and read Qur'an is absolutely stray and deviate so enjoy your life while it last'.</i> </b> </blockquote>
 </div>

 <h4 align="center">
 🔸<b> Skills 🔸</b>